Skip to content

 OTP testing FAQ

-p50 latency from email send to waiter resolution is around 600ms. p95 is under 1.2s.
-The waiter holds an HTTP long-poll until the matching message is parsed; you do not have to retry.
+p50 latency from email send to waitForOtp resolution is around 600ms. p95 is under 1.2s end-to-end (sender → SES inbound → parser → long-poll waiter → SDK client).
+The waiter holds an HTTP long-poll until the matching message is parsed; you do not have to retry, sleep, or implement exponential backoff.
+Measure it yourself with `time` around the SDK call — most teams are surprised how fast it is.

 Can I use my real test SMTP server?

-You can, but you lose two things: per-test isolation and OTP extraction. catchotp gives every test its own inbox on a real internet-facing domain, so you exercise the same DNS, MX, and TLS path your production users do.
+You can, but you lose two things: per-test isolation and OTP extraction. catchotp gives every test its own inbox on a real internet-facing domain (inbox.catchotp.com), so you exercise the same DNS, MX, and TLS path your production users do — including DKIM verification and SPF alignment.
+Self-hosted Mailpit works for unit tests but does not exercise the production envelope, so DKIM/SPF/transactional-provider issues do not show up until prod.

 What happens if the OTP regex misses?

-You can pass a custom pattern: waitForOtp(inboxId, { pattern: /code:\s*(\d{6})/ }).
-The default regex matches 4-8 digit codes after common prefixes (code, OTP, verification).
+You pass a custom pattern: `waitForOtp(inboxId, { pattern: /code:\s*(\d{6})/ })`.
+The default regex matches 4-8 digit codes after common prefixes (code, OTP, verification, your code is).
 Misses are rare but easy to override.
+If you find a sender whose template the default does not match, file an issue — we add patterns to the default set when they are common enough to benefit other users.

 Does it work in CI behind a corporate proxy?

 Yes.
-The SDK uses outbound HTTPS to api.catchotp.com:443.
-No inbound ports, no SMTP, nothing your CI provider needs to whitelist beyond standard egress.
+The SDK uses outbound HTTPS to api.catchotp.com:443 only — no inbound ports, no SMTP, nothing your CI provider needs to whitelist beyond standard egress.
+The SDK respects standard Node/Python proxy environment variables (HTTPS_PROXY, NO_PROXY) so it slots into corporate-proxied CI runners (GitHub Enterprise, self-hosted GitLab) without a custom config.

 How much does it cost per test run?